Royal Military College (Malaysia): Honours

-Organisation and rank
+Ranks

+Pre-1997

 All Companies have four senior rankholders and five junior rankholders.

-Every Company is led by one Senior Under Officer (SUO) and assisted by three Junior Under Officers (JUOs), who are fourth year Puteras appointed by the College administration.
+Every Company is led by one Senior Under Officer (SUO) and assisted by three Junior Under Officers (JUOs), who are fourth year Puteras appointed by the college administration.
 The terms SUO and JUO are a throwback to the traditions of the Royal Military Academy at Sandhurst, where such titles are still in use today for senior rankholders.
 Fourth year Puteras who are not rankholders are entitled to be referred to as Senior Puteras (SP).

-The SUO is responsible for all aspects of the Puteras under his command, and is the highest ranking Putera in the Company.
-The three JUOs, covering the General, Administration and Quartering billets of the Company, are equal in terms of rank and assist the SUO in the running of the Company on a day-to-day basis.
+The SUO is responsible for all aspects of the Puteras under his command, and is the highest ranking Putera in the company.
+The three JUOs, covering the General, Administration and Quartering billets of the company, are equal in terms of rank and assist the SUO in the running of the company on a day-to-day basis.
 All Under Officers are entitled to a private bunk each, and SUO's are also entitled to have their meals at the High Table in the Mess Hall.
 SUO's also carry swagger stick and don Sam Browne belt during official parade (except Passing Out Parade).

-SUO's lead their Company at all Parades and are the main liaisons between the military administration and the Puteras under his care.
-SUOs and JUOs are also subject to the authority of the Company's commissioned officers and instructors, and play a role in the selection of junior rankholders.
+SUO's lead their company at all parades and are the main liaisons between the military administration and the Puteras under his care.
+SUOs and JUOs are also subject to the authority of the company's commissioned officers and instructors, and play a role in the selection of junior rankholders.

 Rank is denoted by slip-on shoulder epaulettes and is worn on all uniforms except the Mosque Order (traditional Malay dress) and the Planters' Order (formal blazer and College tie dress).
 Prior to 1997, these slip-on epaulettes were only worn by the senior and junior rankholders, and its use was accompanied by a metallic shoulder title, bearing the name Maktab Tentera Diraja underneath the rank insignia on the epaulette.